-Our Futures Programme gives every Sixth Form student

-the chance to follow extra- curricular courses which are of particular interest to them.
+Our Futures Programme gives every Sixth Form student the chance to follow extra-curricular courses which are of particular interest to them.

 We encourage our students to enhance their qualifications by studying for the Extended Project Qualification and take on Leadership roles.
 We run specialised courses for students wishing to apply for Oxford and Cambridge, as well as Medicine, Dentistry, Science and Teaching courses at university.
+Work Experience is available throughout the year, and there is a The Head of Sixth Form and the team of Tutors are dedicated week for opportunity to represent the school in a range of sports and enjoy regular fixtures against other Sixth Forms and colleges.

-Work Experience is available throughout the year, and there is a dedicated week for students to go into the work place or gain wider academic experience in the final week of the summer term.
+The courses we offer to students in Years 10 and students to go into the work place or gain wider academic experience in the final week of the summer term.
 Students can gain a recognised First Aid qualification and the ECDL as well as complete the Open University short course scheme.